iljakalistratov/Code39Encoder/README.md

 This is the place, where to enter the string you want to convert into Code39.

 If you entered a string, you can click on "OK".
 The program should start to encode it and show the converted Code39 format on the Bitmap Display.

+Due to lack of time, for now only strings, containing the chars "1" and "2" are working.

 ## Files
 Describe the content of each file of your application: e.g.